ben-jamming-reilly/webdev-master-class/README.md

   $ brew install git
   ```

-- Go to the nodejs website and download the installer [here](https://nodejs.org/en/download/)
+- Go to the nodejs website, download and run the installer [here](https://nodejs.org/en/download/)

 - Navigate to the directory where you want this project to live